Teresa Mañé: Biography

 Teresa Mañé i Miravet was born in Cubelles, Spain, on 29 November 1865 into a relatively well-off family, who raised her in nearby Vilanova i la Geltrú.
 In 1883, she studied teaching in Barcelona and in 1886, she collaborated with Bartomeu Gabarró i Borràs in founding Catalonia's first secular school in Vilanova.

 Politically, she initially considered herself federal republican but eventually became a committed anarchist, after meeting a number of Catalan anarchists, such as Josep Llunas i Pujals and Teresa Claramunt.
 She then went on to write for the radical press under the pseudonym of "Soledad Gustavo".
 In 1889, she participated in the Certamen Socialista literary competition in Barcelona, where she won a prize for writing El amor libre, an essay on free love.
-Soon after, she met Joan Montseny (alias Federico Urales), who she married in 1891.
+Soon after, she met Joan Montseny (alias Federico Urales), whom she married in 1891.
 The new couple moved to Reus, where they established another secular school, which taught children using the pedagogical approaches of Jean-Jacques Rousseau and Maria Montessori.
 Mañé was a member of the Confederation of Lay Teachers of Catalonia and promoted methods of progressive education, years before Francesc Ferrer i Guàrdia established his Modern School.

 In the repression that followed the 1896 Barcelona Corpus Christi procession bombing, Montseny was imprisoned and later escaped into exile.
 By 1898, Montseny had clandestinely returned to Spain and settled with Mañé in Madrid, where they established the fortnightly magazine La Revista Blanca and the daily newspaper Tierra y Libertad.
 In these periodicals, Mañé wrote hundreds of articles on topics such as women's emancipation and progressive education, and also served as translator for contributions from Louise Michel and Antonio Labriola.
 She collaborated closely with her husband, with the couple often helping finish each other's essays.
 Her works saw publication as far away as Paterson, New Jersey, United States, where the Italian Women's Emancipation Group (Gruppo Emancipazione della Donna) was based.
 She collaborated with a number of foreign writers, such as the Galician anarchist Ricardo Mella, the Dutch socialist Ferdinand Domela Nieuwenhuis and the Italian feminist Anna Maria Mozzoni.